Generating Maps in RoadRunner

 .fbxfile with all map pieces.

-3. Chose the directory where you want to export your files and click
+3. Choose the directory where you want to export your files and click

 Export.
 This will generate